Will Uber take control of the market for freight matching services? - Truck News

 What impact will Uber have on freight matching?

 The appeal of the freight transportation sector for Uber is easy to understand.
 Empty miles estimates range from 10-23% while e-commerce fulfillment costs are increasing.
 The natural response is to improve inefficiencies in the trucking industry with an Uber-like solution.
 After all, Uber addresses a similar problem (underutilized capacity in taxis) with a similar solution (a mobile app matching demand and supply).
 But as Armstrong & Associates points out in a recent report, freight transportation is not as simple as hailing a cab.

 One of the key components of Uber’s model is the commodity-like nature of the ride-hailing service, it points out.
 North American freight transportation is not a simple commodity.
 There are specialized equipment types, shipments transported via multiple modes, currency, customs clearance, and handling service issues such as equipment breakdowns.
 Shipments are high-value and time sensitive.
 Placing an Uber-like app atop a complex industry doesn’t truly address the problem.

-In fact, A&A found most digital freight matching companies aren’t simply mimicking the Uber model.
+In fact, Armstrong & Associates found that most digital freight matching companies aren’t simply mimicking the Uber model.
 Many even adamantly reject the term “Uber for Trucking.”
 Some see the company’s entrance into the freight business setting off a price war.
 “Their stated claim that they would be happy with margins at one-third that of competitors is the point of concern,” said John Larkin, a logistics analyst at Stifel Financial Corp.
 “Those skinny margins would eventually expand due to their potential access to the inexpensive capacity.”

 Larkin also questioned how well the Uber model will work for the trucking industry.
 “We do not think that applying the Uber matching technology, used to displace the taxi industry, works well in the freight world,” he said.
 “Underutilized capacity isn’t just ‘sitting around’ as it is in the automobile world, and each load of freight is a little different than every other load as there are somewhere between 40 and 70 different factors that need to be considered in most truckload brokerage transactions.”

 It would be foolish to underestimate the talents of Uber.
-Nevertheless, Uber will have to “raise its game” considerably to gain a significant foothold in this far more complex market.
+Nevertheless, their Freight Division will have to “raise its game” considerably to gain a significant foothold in this far more complex market.

+Uber has disrupted the taxi industry and started a trend.
+Now the on demand model becomes very popular.
+We hear uber for this or uber for that.
+But the most wanted niche for the start-uppers is the uber for trucks.
+Convoy, Doft, Uber Freight, Transfix and many more companies have launched their solutions for the truckers.
+That is OK.
+But the real problem is that the shippers are slow to adopt this model.

+Freight matching has caused an uproar in customer dissatisfaction and general remarks of frequent delays, and surprise costs.
+Although freight matching platforms succeed in connecting customers and/or businesses to carriers in a one-stop-shop website or app, there is a built-in restriction of information regarding shipment details which end up driving carriers to low-ball their rates just to get their bid selected, and then later invoice the customers with surprise add-on costs due to missing shipment details that create more complexities for the shipments, thus leading to shipment delays, more surprise costs, and fueling customer dissatisfaction.
+Until freight matching platforms can be more transparent with exact shipment details, and release customer contact information to get more information, all while preventing spam and fraudulent acts, or stopping other carriers from getting an insight on market rates, this new technology as a whole will not truly do a better service for the customer at a lower cost with less delays and less headaches, so far it has proved to be a lose-lose for carriers, who are making less margins due to over-competition with other carriers from bidding wars, and for the customers, who are receiving less customer service quality, higher costs, and more frequent shipment delays.